A stellar dynamical mass measurement of an inactive black hole at redshift 2

-JWST can resolve the sphere of influence of very massive black holes in distant galaxies that are highly magnified by gravitational lensing.
-The most promising such system is the quiescent galaxy MRG-M0138 at $z=1.95$ \cite{Newman18a}, which is extremely bright, highly magnified, and dominated by an old stellar population with minimal dust extinction, which facilitates stellar kinematic measurements.
-We observed MRG-M0138 using the NIRSpec integral field unit (IFU) onboard JWST.
-The observations targeted one of the multiple images (Fig.~\ref{fig1}A) using two gratings, covering the rest-frame wavelength range $\lambda_{\rm rest} = 0.33$--1.07~$\mu$m at a resolving power of $R \sim 1000$.
-Gravitational magnification by a factor $\mu = 29^{+13}_{-11}$ provided a resolution of $\sigma_{\rm psf} = 91$~pc at the galaxy center \cite{methods}.
-Images obtained using the Hubble Space Telescope and JWST's NIRCam span $\lambda_{\rm rest}=0.19$--1.5~$\mu$m using 7 filters.
+We used JWST to observe one of five images of the quiescent galaxy MRG-M0138 (right ascension $01^{\rm h}38^{\rm m}03.17^{\rm s}$, declination $-21^{\circ}55'47.6''$) at $z=1.95$ \cite{Newman18a}, which is highly magnified by gravitational lensing caused by the foreground galaxy cluster MACS~J0138.0--2155 (Fig.~\ref{fig1}A).
+The galaxy is intrinsically luminous and dominated by an old stellar population with minimal dust extinction, which enables precise stellar kinematic measurements.
+The observations used the integral field unit (IFU) of the Near Infrared Spectrograph (NIRSpec) on JWST \cite{Jakobsen22} with two gratings, which together cover the rest-frame wavelengths $\lambda_{\rm rest} = 0.33$ to 1.07~µm at a resolving power $R \sim 1000$.
+We also analyzed images obtained using the Advanced Camera for Surveys on the Hubble Space Telescope (HST) and the Near Infrared Camera (NIRCam) on JWST, which span $\lambda_{\rm rest}=0.19$ to 1.5~µm in seven filters.

+We interpreted the observations using a model of the gravitational lens \cite{Ertl25} and used the results of seven independently constructed lens models to estimate uncertainties in the magnification $\mu = 29^{+13}_{-11}$\cite{Suyu25} and its anisotropy \cite{methods}.
+Given this magnification, the point spread function (PSF) of the IFU observations is equivalent to a spatial resolution of $\sigma_{\rm psf} = 91^{+41}_{-35}$~parsecs (pc) \cite{methods}.

-Reconstructing the NIRCam images in the source plane (Fig.~\ref{fig1}B) reveals a multi-component structure: an inclined disk contributes 62\% of the light in the F200W filter, with the remainder from a compact and rounder bulge.
-High-quality spectra were extracted in 219 spatial bins (not all independent; \cite{methods}), a major increase over previous resolved kinematics of high-redshift quiescent galaxies \cite{Newman15,Toft17,Newman18b,DEugenio24}.
-We used stellar population synthesis (SPS) techniques to model the binned spectra together with the photometry, resulting in maps of the stellar velocity $V$ (Fig.~\ref{fig1}C), the velocity dispersion $\sigma$ (Fig.~\ref{fig1}D), and the stellar mass distribution.
-MRG-M0138 is a massive and dense galaxy: its total stellar mass is $M_{*, \rm MW} = 2.2^{+1.4}_{-0.7} \times 10^{11}$\msol, based on SPS modeling assuming a Milky Way stellar initial mass function (IMF) \cite{Kroupa01}; its half-light semi-major axis is $R_e = 2.7^{+0.8}_{-0.5}$~kpc, typical of quiescent galaxies of its mass and redshift \cite{vanderWel14}; and it has a high effective velocity dispersion of $\sigma_e = 398 \pm 12$~\kms~within the bulge effective radius $R_{e, \rm bulge} = 0.8^{+0.2}_{-0.1}$~kpc.
+We reconstructed the NIRCam images in the source plane (Fig.~\ref{fig1}B), which show that the galaxy has a multi-component structure: an inclined disk contributes 62\% of the light at $\lambda_{\rm rest} \approx 0.68$~µm, with the remainder from a compact stellar bulge.
+We extracted spectra from the IFU data cube in 219 spatial bins [not all independent, \cite{methods}] along with matched photometry from the seven images.
+We used stellar population synthesis (SPS) techniques to model the spectra and photometry, producing maps of the stellar velocity $V$ (Fig.~\ref{fig1}C), stellar velocity dispersion $\sigma$ (Fig.~\ref{fig1}D), and the stellar mass and light distributions (Fig.~\ref{fig:structure}).